owen-totem-space/1.Markdown/03-Resources/FAQ/Guide-Automate-Duplicate-Display.md

 	- ![ |400](../../04-Archive/Attachments/windows-scheduler-pic3.png)
 ---

-## Resolution #2 - Script
+## Solution #2 - Script
 >[!NOTE]
->  This method creates a .bat file that is clickable.
+>  - This method creates a .bat file that is clickable.
 This `.bat` file can be triggered from windows scheduler.
 >
->  We will also create a shortcut to this `.bat` file to hide the file and to change the icon.
+>  - We will also create a shortcut to this `.bat` file to hide the file and to change the icon.
 I used to do this to put a button on the taskbar or desktop.

 - Create a new `.txt` file and name it `DisplaySwitch.txt`
 - Open the `DisplaySwitch.txt` file with `notepad.exe`